Battle of the Palaces: Pella

-In 1784 Catherine ordered construction of a country residence for her grandson, Alexander.
+In 1784, Catherine ordered the construction of a country residence for her grandson, Alexander.
 The name, Pella Palace, invoked the memories of Alexander the Great and Pella, the capital of ancient Macedon.
 The message was clear: Alexander, then seven years old, was the new ruler, although legally Paul remained first in line for succession.
 Pella, designed by Ivan Starov, was the largest Russian imperial palace of the period, and more complex in composition than anything in Russia.
-The core palace was encircled with twenty four smaller buildings in Palladian style connected with double-colonnaded galleries.
-Catherine called Pella "rising phoenix", alluding to Alexander's ascension to power after her own death.
+The core palace was encircled with twenty-four smaller buildings in Palladian style connected with double-colonnaded galleries.
+Catherine called Pella the "rising phoenix", alluding to Alexander's ascension to power after her death.

 After Pella, Catherine commissioned two more palaces for Alexander.
 The first, a diminutive Alexander Dacha near Pavlovsk, was designed by either Nikolay Lvov or Charles Cameron.
 It was completed in 1789; unusually for Catherinian architecture, it combined a neoclassical ground floor and an Oriental tented belvedere with a gilded dome.
-The dacha, once described as a "temple of the rosebush with no thorns", was later abandoned, sold to private owners.
-The second, Alexander Palace in Tsarskoye Selo, was built in 1792-1796 by Giacomo Quarenghi as a wedding gift to Alexander and Elisabeth (Louise of Baden).
+The dacha, once described as a "temple of the rosebush with no thorns", was later abandoned, and sold to private owners.
+The second, Alexander Palace in Tsarskoye Selo, was built in 1792 until 1796 by Giacomo Quarenghi as a wedding gift to Alexander and Elisabeth (Louise of Baden).
 The palace survived Paul's reign and passed to Alexander's brother, future tsar Nicholas.

-Immediately after Catherine's death, Paul ordered Pella to be demolished and materials to be reused for construction of St. Michael's Castle in St. Petersburg.
-Demolition, authorized by Paul on December 7, 1796 actually commenced in May 1797, starting with connecting galleries.
+Immediately after Catherine's death, Paul ordered Pella to be demolished and materials to be reused for the construction of St. Michael's Castle in St. Petersburg.
+The demolition, authorized by Paul on December 7, 1796, actually commenced in May 1797, starting with connecting galleries.
 By January 1801, six of the nine buildings were completely demolished; three others were razed during Alexander's reign.
-Not only were the buildings demolished, but virtually all images of it also vanished.
+Not only were the buildings demolished, but virtually all images of them also vanished.

 Saint Michael's Castle

-Paul's dreams, visualized by Brenna in 1780s, materialized in Saint Michael's Castle – the emperor's principal Saint Petersburg residence intended to replace the Winter Palace associated with Catherine's reign.
-The site chosen for the castle was highly significant to Paul: it housed the wooden Summer Palace of empress Elisabeth, it was Paul's birthplace, but also a place where his dreaded mother was proclaimed empress by the same people who killed his father.
-Paul said that he had a vision of Archangel Michael who instructed him to erect a church on his birthplace, and indeed the castle designed by Brenna had a prominent church integrated in its western facade.
-Authorized immediately after Catherine's death, the castle was completed by Brenna in four years and occupied by the royal family shortly before Paul's own death.
-It had a strong Baroque styling clearly contrary to Catherinian palladianism.
+Paul's dreams, visualized by Brenna in the 1780s, materialized in Saint Michael's Castle–the emperor's principal Saint Petersburg residence intended to replace the Winter Palace associated with Catherine's reign.
+The site chosen for the castle was highly significant to Paul: it housed the wooden Summer Palace of Empress Elisabeth, it was Paul's birthplace, but also a place where his dreaded mother was proclaimed empress by the same people who killed his father.
+Paul said that he had a vision of Archangel Michael who instructed him to erect a church on his birthplace, and indeed the castle designed by Brenna had a prominent church integrated into its western facade.
+Authorized immediately after Catherine's death, the castle was completed by Brenna in four years and occupied by the royal family shortly before Paul's death.
+It had a strong Baroque styling, contrary to Catherinian palladianism.